Jakeelamb/Bio_util/README.md

 # Bioinformatics Utility

-**Linutil** is a distro-agnostic toolbox designed to simplify everyday Linux tasks.
+**Bio_util** is a distro-agnostic toolbox designed to simplify everyday Bioinformatics tasks.
 It helps you set up applications and optimize your system for specific use cases.
 The utility is actively developed in Rust 🦀, providing performance and reliability.

-> [!NOTE]
-> Since the project is still in active development, you may encounter some issues.
-Please consider [submitting feedback](https://github.com/ChrisTitusTech/linutil/issues) if you do.

 ## 💡 Usage
 To get started, pick which branch you would like to use, then run the command in your terminal: